OutWooods/work-better/features.md

 - Design (and add in TailWind style CSS).

+- Can adjust time.

 ## Mulling over

-- Can type in goal at top.

 - Second, slightly louder sound if not noticed a minute later.